juanlao7/protopipe_web/README.md

 ## Integrated cross-sectional analysis.

-Study the effect of each parameter on the result.
+Study the effect of each parameter on the final result.

 ![Cross-sectional analysis](assets/img/reports_screen/cross-sectional_1.png)